-my advice would be to drink some sleeping tea and listen to relaxing music or in the last instance, take some pills for this problem.posted 5 months ago
+my advice would be to drink some sleeping tea and listen to relaxing music or in the last instance, take some pills for this problem.posted about 4 years ago

 But this should be last instance… Since when have you changed your schedule?
 Changing your circadian rhythm takes some time.
 I bet you’ve already tried doing something relaxing, whatever it is.
 Reading, listening to music, even reading something incredibly boring…

 When I’ve got sleeping problems I’m reading encyclopedias and legal texts.
 Works for me ;D Maybe you’ve gotta find something that makes you tired.
 Or podcasts!
 Maybe you’re finding a podcast from someone with a very chilly voice. ;D

 good idea!
 I’ll just pull out the dictionary lol or read/watch something very boring.posted about 4 years ago

 Valerian root pills help me sleep sometimes and they are a natural sleeping supplement from a plant.
 Also I find chamomile tea helps calm me down and sleep.posted about 4 years ago

 You could try getting some relaxing aromatherapy oil and putting it on your temples right before going to bed.
 It definitely helps me get relaxed much faster!posted about 4 years ago